-Verification and Audits
+Verification and Inspections

-One annual audit will be required, by an independent auditor appointed by the CGCN.
-An additional audit or verification may be required at any time, based on the program history of the nursery or if the quality of the final plants is directly at risk of being lowered by a non-conformance.
-Facility management representation during the audit is recommended.
+One annual inspection will be required, by an independent inspector appointed by the CGCN-RCCV.
+An additional inspection or verification may be required at any time, based on the program history of the nursery or if the quality of the final plants is directly at risk of being lowered by a non-conformance.
+Facility management representation during the inspection is recommended.
+All costs associated with performing the inspection (including travel) will be the responsibility of the inspected nursery.